we define . we prove that isnt computable.

 prove whether .

-assume in contradiction that , then by the-reducibility-compl we have which would mean that by the-reducibility-1 because , is recursive by the-comp-enum-compl which contradicts with the noncomputability of the halting problem.
+assume in contradiction that , then by the-reducibility-compl we have which would mean that by the-reducibility-1 because , then we have is recursive by the-comp-enum-compl and this contradicts with the noncomputability of the halting problem.

 prove or disprove: given , then .